haileycoop/nightsong/content/PF2E SRD/Effects/Equipment Effects/Effect_ Arboreal's Revenge (Speed Penalty).md

 # Effect: Arboreal's Revenge (Speed Penalty)
 ![[icons-magic-nature-root-vines-grow-brown.webp|150 lp right]]

-The targets take a -10-foot circumstance penalty to their Speeds as roots rapidly sprout from their wounds, which lasts until they [[Escape]] (DC 20).
+The targets take a -10-foot circumstance penalty to their Speeds as roots rapidly sprout from their wounds, which lasts until they [[content/PF2E SRD/Actions/Escape]] (DC 20).